 Peer supporters are volunteers with lived experience of maternal mental health difficulties and who are giving their time to support a woman who is going through a similar situation to them.
 They are supported in their volunteering journey through high quality training, clinical support and regular group reflection sessions.
 They build on their own experiences and training to develop skills and confidence in active listening, boundary setting, signposting, group hosting and other non-therapeutic skills.
 They have formed their own peer group and are committing at least two hours per week to the service.

-'Partners in Mind' pilot service in St Helens
+'Parents in Mind: Partners' pilot service in St Helens

 Our Parents in Mind group in St Helens is expanding to provide guidance for parents who are supporting a partner with mental health issues.